Explore the Agenda

 Chief Medical Officer, Geneos Therapeutics

-Senior Director, Cancer Genomics and Emerging Technologies, Revolution Medicines
+Senior Director, Cancer Genomics & Emerging Technologies, Revolution Medicines

 • What evidence and study designs are most critical to clinically validate liquid biopsies as early endpoints in trials, and how do these differ across indications?